Table of Contents

 Installation Of An Outside Water Tap (Tank Supplied)

 In some countries and states, it is illegal to do your own plumbing.
 Please be aware of your local state and federal rules regarding plumbing work.
 When I brought my house the first thing I noticed was there were only 2 taps outside.
 One out the back one out the front.
 There was also a 9000 Liter Water Tank which was connected to a pump and tap to water the back garden only

 This was just not practical to run 40m of hosepipe whenever I wanted to water the garden.
-So I decided to run another length of pipe from the tap out the back to install a new tap around the side.
+So I decided to run another length of pipe from the tap out the back to install a new water tap around the side.

 Tools needed to Install Outside Water tap: